MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 ### .env file

-The .env file stores all of the varriables we will use throughout.
+The .env file stores all of the variables we will use throughout.
 Please review and make changes (instructions for Telegram are included when we get there).

 The sections include: